Spring Hikes in Crested Butte and Gunnison

 Lower Loop

 This 2.8-mile point-to-point trail is moderately easy and accessible from town via Butte Avenue.
 It goes along the Slate River and a grassy hillside that is full of wildflowers later in the summer.
-It also gives you views of Gothic Mountain and Crested Butte Mountain.
-Though it is mostly flat and easy, there are a few technical climbs and descents.
+It also gives you views of Gothic Mountain and Crested Butte (the mountain).
+This is one of the easiest and flattest trails in the Gunnison Valley.

 Caves Trail